Supported File Formats

 MicroDVD

 This format uses .sub files, format identifier is "microdvd".
 This format uses frames to describe start/end times, instead of hour/minute/second, which means it is dependent on framerate of the video.
 For proper retiming and conversion, you need to know the framerate (sometimes it is given in the first subtitle, which pysubs2 will autodetect and use).
-Implemented in pysubs2.microdvd.MicroDVDFormat.
+Implemented in pysubs2.formats.microdvd.MicroDVDFormat.

 Other